docupike/docs/docs/user/basics/gdpr.md

 ## Global

-- Process
+*   Process
-  - Data Categories
+    *   Data Categories
-    - E-mail addresses
+        *   E-mail addresses
-      - Category of data
+        *   Category of data
-  - Data transmission
+    *   Data transmission

 ## Risk management

 -   Threats
 -   Measures (ToMs)

 ## Information Security Domain

 ### Threads

 -   Fire
 -   Hacker attack

 ### Measures

-- Insurance
+*   Insurance
-  - Security measure
+    *   Security measure
-    - Category e.g Organizational measure
+        *   Category e.g Organizational measure
-    - Implementation
+        *   Implementation
-    - Reasons
+        *   Reasons

 -   Firewall

 ## Quick guide

 All [Classes](../basics/classes.md) that belong to `Data protection` are stored in the data protection [Collection](../basics/collections.md) which can be found in the [Finder](collections.md) menu.

 Your first step is to create a `Organization` class like "Synetics GmbH".
-Also you may create one or more `Information Security Domain` classes like "Human resources ISD" or "Market ISD".
+Also you may create one or more `Information Security Domain` classes like `Human resources ISD` or `Market ISD`.
 Now use the `Inventory > Finder > Data protection` view to create all needed classes.

 Begin with documenting your processes and necessary categories like `Processing`, `Processing data`, `Processors` and `Risk management (CIA)`.